We Need Your Support!

-The Greek capital is widely known for Acropolis and the Parthenon and all the other must-visit attractions downtown.
-Yet, the neighborhoods of Athens that compose the city center are rarely getting the recognition they deserve as distinct areas within the city.
+The Greek capital is widely known for the Acropolis, the Parthenon, and all the other must-visit attractions downtown.
+Yet, the neighborhoods of Athens that compose the city center rarely get the recognition they deserve as distinct areas within the city.

 But the truth is Athens’ city center brims with scenic neighborhoods.
 Some bear witness to the capital’s glorious past, being now the capital’s most touristic areas while others still preserve their local atmosphere.